LI7XI/AudioAnalyzerDocs/docs/handler-types/handler-types.md

 ### Spectrogram

-This handler lets you visualize how the value of a band changes in time.<br/>
+This handler let's you visualize how the value of a band changes in time.<br/>
 The source of this handler must be from FFT transform chain, so that source handler has many values.

 ### Waveform